Gun Fetish

 Safety, consent & law

 The enthusiasm itself is lawful and non-sexual, but it involves inherently dangerous objects.
 Responsible ownership requires compliance with widely varying national and local laws on acquisition, licensing, storage, and carry, and strict adherence to firearm-safety practice.
+Secure storage — locked, unloaded, ammunition kept separately — is the single practice that most reduces the risk a collection poses to a household.
+Firearms also have no place in sexual or role-play settings: a real weapon in an intimate context is a lethal-risk scenario rather than an aesthetic one, and no amount of checking, unloading or negotiation converts it into a safe prop.
 This entry concerns lawful collecting and sport; using weapons to threaten or harm is illegal and falls outside its scope.

 - Knife Collecting34/100Non-Sexual FetishismA non-sexual enthusiasm for knives and other edged tools as objects of craftsmanship: steel, grind geometry, handle materials, lock mechanisms, maker heritage, and everyday-carry culture.
 It is a hobby and collecting interest, not a clinical condition.34